userver: gRPC middleware tutorial

 };

 // This component creates Middleware.
-Name of component is 'Middleware::kName'.
+Name of the component is 'Middleware::kName'.

-// In this case we use a short-cut for defining a middleware-factory, but you can declare your own factory by
+// In this case we use a short-cut for defining a middleware-factory, but you can create your own factory by

 // inheritance from 'ugrpc::client::MiddlewareFactoryComponentBase'